maiqvu/favorr/README.md

 ### User Story

 As Bobby,
-> I want more log in and record that I own Alice 1x coffee
+> I want more log in and record that I own Alice 1x coffee.
 > I can also upload photo as proof that I gave Alice 1x coffee - and then delete the favor owned to Alice.

 As Alice,
 > I also see what I owns other people, and other people who owns me things.

 As James,
-> I can  remove the favor that people owned me, without upload any photo
+> I can  remove the favor that people owned me, without upload any photo.
 > I can add a favor that Alice owned me, but I have to upload a photo as proof first.

 As Kim,
-> I'm an unregistered user, I can see the Leaderboard but cannot interact with it
+> I'm an unregistered user, I can see the Leaderboard but cannot interact with it.
-> I can also see the Request Board
+> I can also see the Request Board.
 > I can either Login with username/password or Register.

 As Carol,
-> I post a request to clean a fridge and add rewards (the request should show 1x coffee and 1x chocolate offered by Carol)
+> I post a request to clean a fridge and add rewards (the request should show 1x coffee and 1x chocolate offered by Carol).
 > I have a request to give me a lift home with a reward of 1x pizza.
 However as not needed anymore, I remove the reward of 1x Pizza and now the request has been deleted.

 As Greg,